openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/matrix/inverse-14.rst

 Algorithm pseudocode:

 1. Start with original matrix :math:`A`.
+If the data type of :math:`A` is not f32, convert them to f32 to avoid accumulating rounding errors.
 2. Copy initial matrix into matrix :math:`U`.
 Initialize matrix :math:`L` to be the Identity matrix (zero matrix with all diagonal elements set to 1).
 3. Perform LU decomposition with partial pivoting.